General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Problem Description

+A conventional approach in the literature to address this problem is to rewrite the CAP as a nonconvex optimization problem to be solved at discrete time intervals (see e.g. \cite{johansen2004constrained,torben_control_2020}).
 In our early paper (\cite{MukwegeGaroneI}) we proposed a solution to this angular discontinuity problems for the specific case of a 3DOF vessel with two azimuth thrusters.
 Such solution drastically departs from the existing literature as it provides a systematic methodology to build sub-optimal closed-form mappings that are Lipschitz continuous.
-We also showed that, with some manipulation, the same results can be used to better deal with all types of singularities compared with what exists in the literature, and that moreover this can be done using convex optimization.
+We also show that, with some manipulation, the same results can be used to better handle with all types of singularities compared with what exists in the literature, and that moreover this can be done using convex optimization.

-In this paper we will present a nontrivial extension of our early result to the general case of a 6DOF rigid body and an arbitrary number of actuators.

-In particular the following sections we will : \begin{itemize} \item propose a systematic approach to build closed-form, sub-optimal Lipschitz continuous solutions of the CAP for thrust-vector controlled rigid bodies which allow to trade-off between continuity and optimality while addressing all types of singularities; \item propose a convex formulation of the CAP \eqref{eq:ClassicOptimization_cost}-\eqref{eq:ClassicOptimization_constraints} for a wide class of rigid-bodies with actuators constraints such as thrust saturation and angular rate.
-This will be done by exploiting the closed-form solution to construct a new cost function. \end{itemize}